 If you believe you are the victim of defamation, it is important to take steps as soon as possible so that steps can be taken to minimise the damage to your reputation.

-Our lawyers in Melbourne and Sydney have the knowledge and understanding to advise you and guide you through defamation cases; whether you have had defamatory statements made about you, or have been accused of defamation by someone else.
+Our lawyers in Melbourne, Sydney and Brisbane have the knowledge and understanding to advise you and guide you through defamation cases; whether you have had defamatory statements made about you, or have been accused of defamation by someone else.

 Please contact our defamation lawyers on 1300 907 335 or complete the enquiry form on this page and we will respond to you promptly.